cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 authenticated key exchange (AKE), and their corresponding wire formats are specified in {{ake-messages}}.

-The rest of this document describes the details of these stages in detail.
+The rest of this document describes the specifics of these stages in detail.
 {{client-material}} describes how client credential information is generated, encoded, and stored on the server during registration, and recovered during login. {{offline-phase}} describes the first registration stage of the protocol,